nexus949/Stella/readme.md

 - By default, Stella uses Google Gemini’s free-tier API, but you are free to upgrade to a higher tier if needed.

 - Customization is encouraged!
-You can tweak Stella’s behavior, responses, and AI model settings as per your needs.
+By default Stella *does not retain any context* due to storage limitations and to ensure fast performance.
+You are free tweak Stella’s behavior, responses, and AI model settings as per your needs.

 - Ensure you have the necessary API keys and permissions when making modifications to avoid service disruptions.

+- The profile picture used for Stella is sourced from Pinterest; credits are attributed to the original creator.